midlantica/LovelyBunchOfCoconuts/content/claims/reparations.md

 ---
 title: "Reparations"
 claim: "Reparations"
-translation: "Increased division and poverty."
+translation: "Punish people for the sins of others, long dead."
 ---

-## "Reparations".
+## "Reparations"

-## Increased division and poverty.
+## Punish people for the sins of others, long dead.